Seed Grants

-The Center supports projects for one or two years with a targeted annual budget of up to $50,000.
+The Center supports projects for one year with a targeted annual budget of up to $50,000 and potential for a second year renewal.
 The purpose of these awards is to develop new research projects at the intersection of neuroscience and society, with a special emphasis on projects willing to explore the relationship between community knowledge and participation and neuroscience knowledge.

 Our 2024-2025 Seed Grant Awardees